-- A. Maintain adequate lighting to facilitate video surveillance at all times (24 hours per day/7 days per week); - B. Must hHave landscaping that does not allow for a prevents the concealment of any person(s) or persons to conceal themselves from sight or video surveillance; - C. Must Shall have fencing that ensures all stages of cultivation physical barriers to secure perimeter access and points of entry onto the premises including but not limited to fencing around the grounds and driveway, that ensures all commercial cannabis activities are not visible or inaccessible to and hidden from view of the public.
-Fencing shall meet at least the following minimum requirements: - 1.
-Constructed of nine gauge or lower metal chain link fence or another similarly secure material; - 2.
-Measure at least eight feet from the ground to the top, or in the alternative, the fence may measure six feet from the ground to the top with a one-foot barbed wire arm with at least three strands along the entire fence; - 3.
-Securely anchored by steel support posts; and, - 4.
-Have ingress/egress gates that measure at least eight feet from the ground to the top of the entry gate, or in the alternative, the gate may measure six feet from the ground to the top with a one-foot barbed wire arm with at least three strands, and constructed of nine gauge or lower metal chain link fence or a similarly secure material; - D. Post signage in a conspicuous location at each entrance of the cannabis cultivation facility that reads "PERSONS UNDER 21 YEARS OF AGE NOT PERMITTED ON THESE PREMISES"; and, - E. Post signage in a conspicuous location at each entrance of the cannabis cultivation facility that reads "THESE PREMISES ARE UNDER CONSTANT VIDEO SURVEILLANCE". - 4.4.6 Cannabis cultivation licensees shall maintain physical access to the cannabis plant(s) in their possession for safe and easy observation and inventory of each plant group.

-Aisles must-shall be open and accessible so as to allow inspection of the plants by the Department and must-shall provide a safe means for access and viewing of plants if plants are located/placed on an upper rack that requires scaffolding or a ladder for viewing.

-4.4.7 Separation of Functions.
-If a medical cannabis establishment is licensed as a cultivation facility entity and processing facility entity with both functions in the same physical space, there must-shall be physical separation between the two by connecting permanent walls, constructed of solid materials extending from the ground to the roof with separate means of entrance and exit.
+- C. Have fencing that ensures secure perimeter access and points of entry onto the premises including but not limited to around the grounds and that all stages of commercial cannabis activities are inaccessible to and hidden from view of the public.
+Licensed testing entities are exempt from this requirement. - D. Post signage in a conspicuous location at each entrance of the cannabis cultivation facility that reads "PERSONS UNDER 21 YEARS OF AGE NOT PERMITTED ON THESE PREMISES"; and, - E. Post signage in a conspicuous location at each entrance of the cannabis facility that reads "THESE PREMISES ARE UNDER CONSTANT VIDEO SURVEILLANCE". - 4.4.5 Cannabis cultivation licensees shall maintain physical access to their stock of cannabis plant(s) for safe and easy observation and inventory of each plant group.
+Aisles shall be open and accessible so as to allow inspection of the plants by the Department and shall provide a safe means for access and viewing of plants if plants are located/placed on an upper rack. - 4.4.6 Separation of Functions.
+If a medical cannabis establishment is licensed as a cultivation entity and processing entity with both functions in the same physical space, there shall be physical separation between the two by connecting permanent walls, constructed of solid materials extending from the ground to the roof with separate means of entrance and exit.